-Placement options being used for concealed troops - the two cards will only reveal the location of the real element when either is correctly observed.
+Placement options being used for concealed troops - the location of the real element will be revealed after observation and a dice throw by the CO.

 Snipers and concealment

 Refer to sniper rules for concealment factors affecting these troops.

 Groups

 During any part of a game, a number of elements may act together as a Group under the command of a chosen Company Officer for either;